Blisto91/dxvk-wiki/Home.md

 - Stream output (Work in Progress)

 ## Performance considerations
-Depending on the game and your hardware configuration, performance with DXVK can be expected to be between 60% and 80% of native Windows performance.

 In order to get the best results, the following steps are recommended:
 - Use an [esync](https://github.com/zfigura/wine/tree/esync)-enabled wine build, which dramatically reduces CPU overhead in some games.
 Lutris may offer such builds out of the box, and for Arch Linux, a PKGBUILD is available [here](https://github.com/Tk-Glitch/PKGBUILDS).
 - Set the CPU frequency governor to `performance`